 Additional services are scheduled around holiday periods and feast days like Christmas, Holy Week and Easter.
 These often include special music and ceremonies appropriate to the holiday.
 For more information visit our “Calendar” page, or contact the parish office at 410-745-9076, or email@example.com

 Kirkin o’ the Tartans

-Don your Scottish kilts, scarves or sashes and join in the procession, along with our chancel choir, clergy, members of the St. Andrews Society of the Eastern shore, and the Chesapeake Caledonian Pipes & Drums.
+Don your Scottish kilts, scarves or sashes and join in the procession, along with our chancel choir, clergy, members of the St. Andrews Society of the Eastern shore, and the Chesapeake Caledonian Pipes & Drums in late September.
 Procession begins at 10 a.m. on Willow Street.
 During the church service, the tartans will be blessed and the names of those members of the St. Andrew’s Society who died during the past year will be remembered.
 The pipes and drums will provide special music during the service and will then present a concert on the front lawn of Christ Church.
 Oxford’s Scottish Highland Creamery will serve free ice cream.
 All are welcome.

 Blessing of the Animals

-In commemoration of St Francis of Assisi, on the first Sunday in October, we will offer an opportunity to have your favorite animals and their relationship with you blessed in church.
-The actual blessing will happen immediately following the sermon, so you can plan when you may want to walk or retrieve your special pet.
+In commemoration of St Francis of Assisi, on the Sunday following October 6, we will offer an opportunity to have your favorite animals and their relationship with you blessed in churchyard that afternoon.
 Over the years, a wide variety of pets have been blessed in various places, including LOTS of dogs of all sizes (leashes please), cats (very few, usually in boxes), guinea pigs, guppies. tetras and goldfish, a flying squirrel, as well as assorted snakes turtles and amphibians.
 Join us as we recognize the special kind of blessing that our pets so often are!